NoelV11/Secode/SECURITY.md

 ## Supported Versions

-this section is to tell people about which versions of the project are currently being supported with security updates.
+this section is to tell which versions of the project are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |